How to Get a Single Source of Truth in Marketing

 Related: How to align your sales and marketing teams

 The main way to do it is by centralising their tools.
-Ideally, integrate a marketing attribution tool so that both teams can see how marketing is impacting lead generation and whether those leads are high-quality or not.
+This will allow both teams to see how marketing is impacting lead generation and whether those leads are high-quality or not.

 The next thing to do is to create a list of priority metrics for your teams.
 While marketing might have been looking at vanity metrics like social followers and clicks, they need to be working towards the same goals as your sales team.